 There’s something very decadent to treating yourself to meals out when you travel.
 Long term I wouldn’t be able to afford eating out for most meals, especially in a more expensive country such as Australia, and I would usually cook for myself in the kitchens at my hostel.
 Still, I’m going to put it down to the heat I experienced in Broome that put me off going anywhere near a kitchen!

 I stayed in the chilled out and friendly Cable Beach Backpackers, which I would recommend for its laid back vibe and tropical pool area.
 Pay for a room with air con to be able to get a good night’s sleep.
+As the name suggests, this hostel is near to Cable Beach.
+This area is nearly 4 kilometres from the centre of Broome.
+There are also several hostel options in the centre of the town.
+If you’re looking for a sociable vibe, the YHA is the place to head.

 Have you ever been to Broome?
 What were your favourite things to do?
 Did you go to witness a beautiful sunset at Cable Beach?